harsh-doshii/harsh-doshii.github.io/content/posts/69_post.md

 date = 2024-03-15

 +++
-My Dream is simple, I want a SWE GOAT.
+My Dream is simple, I want to be a SWE GOAT.